dmksnnk/blog/content/blog/webview/index.md

 ## Serving the HTML

 Now, let's serve our first page.
-For this we will need to have an HTTP server (let's call it a webserver) which will give us content and instruct webview to navigate to our webserver.
+For this, we will need to have an HTTP server (let's call it a web server) that will give us content and instruct Webview to navigate to our web server.

-Usually, when you run an HTTP server, you specify on which port it will run.
+Usually, when you run an HTTP server, you specify the port on which it will run.
 We could choose a random port number, hoping the port is not already taken on the host's system.
-Instead, we will let the system to choose it for us.
+Instead, we will let the system choose one for us.

-First, we will create a TCP listener which will bind any port on localhost:
+First, we will create a TCP listener that will bind to any port on localhost:

 ```go
 // port 0 means port will be automatically chosen
 listener, err := net.Listen("tcp4", "127.0.0.1:0")
 ```

-And give the listener to HTTP server:
+And give the listener to the HTTP server:

 ```go
 srv := http.Server{...}
 srv.Serve(listener)
 ```

-Then, instruct webview window to navigate to the server's addres:
+Then, instruct the Webview window to navigate to the server's address:

 ```go
 w.Navigate("http://" + u.String())
 ```

-Putting it all together, we are ready to serve our fist page:
+Putting it all together, we are ready to serve our first page:

 {{< details summary="webserver.go" >}}